vineelay-bug/ibm-mq-custom-ivt/README.md

 # Start the build
 oc start-build mqivt
 set +e
-# Delete the route object and secret for the QueuManager keystore (if any)
+# Delete the route object and secret for the QueueManager keystore (if any)
 oc delete route mq1route
 oc delete secret mq1key
 set -e